 Amounts of per diem for subsistence

-paid by the U.S. Government (directly or by contract) to a nonresident alien engaged in a training program in the United States under the Mutual Security Act of 1954 are not subject to 14% or 30% withholding.
+paid by the USA Government (directly or by contract) to a nonresident alien engaged in a training program in the USA under the Mutual Security Act of 1954 are not subject to 14% or 30% withholding.
 This is true even though the alien may be subject to income tax on those amounts.

 Other Grants, Prizes and Awards

-Other grants, prizes, and awards made by domestic sources are treated as income from sources within the United States (however, see Nonresident alien recipient, earlier).
+Other grants, prizes, and awards made by domestic sources are treated as income from sources within the USA (however, see Nonresident alien recipient, earlier).
 Those made by foreign sources are treated as income from foreign sources.
 These provisions do not apply to salaries or other compensation for services.

 The purpose of a grant must be to achieve a specific objective, produce a report or other similar product, or improve or enhance a literary, artistic, musical, scientific, teaching, or other similar capacity, skill, or talent of the grantee.
 A grant must also be an amount which does not qualify as a scholarship, fellowship grant or prize or award.

 Prizes and awards are amounts received as prizes primarily in recognition of religious, charitable, scientific, educational, artistic, literary, or civic achievement.
 An amount is a prize or award only if:

 - The recipient was selected without any action on his or her part to enter the contest or proceeding,

 - The recipient is not required to render substantial future services as a condition to receive the prize or award, and